SteamNSteel/McGUI/README.md

 #Using McGUI
 McGUI is not provided as a dependency jar for use in a mod pack.
-It is distributed as a "deobfuscated" jar, designed with the idea that you will package the code together with your mod, using a technique called Shading.
+It is distributed as a standalone jar, designed with the idea that you will package the code together with your mod, using a technique called Shading.

 The benefit of shading the jar is that if anybody else is using a different version of McGUI, the changes in their version will not break your mod, at the expense that your jar may become a little larger.

 #Adding a dependency on McGUI
-You can quickly add a depdendency on McGUI using the following gradle snippet
+You can quickly add a depdendency on McGUI using the following gradle snippet.

+By using deobfCompile, McGUI will be decompiled to make use of whatever MCP mappings are currently in use in your environment, ensuring no issues with clashing obfuscated/deobfuscated code.

 ```
 dependencies {